CredentialEngine/CredentialRegistry/README.md

 ## Getting started

-Let's see what steps we need to take in order to get our first envelope published into the Learning Registry using the new API endpoints.
+Let's see what steps we need to take in order to get our first envelope published using the new API endpoints.

 _Note: these steps only apply to Unix based systems.
 Steps for Windows systems will be added later._